miguelglopes/predictTheFuture/README.md

 , although I suspect any OS that runs docker probably works.

-All the services wil lrestart until rabbit comes online, therefore it may take some time
+All the services will restart until rabbit and redis come online, therefore it may take some time for everything to be up and running.

 ## Requirements (original plus added)